 - Damaged Wiring – Take a peek at the AC system.
 If you see damaged wiring, it’s time for a repair.

-These signs may not lead to an immediate AC failure, but they will eventually cause problems.
+These signs may not lead to an immediate AC failure, but they will eventually cause problems (like, the AC only working when you’re driving).
 At the first sign of issues with the AC system, take the vehicle into the shop to get it checked out.

 How Long Does a Car Air Conditioner Last?